oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/image-creation/_index.md

 #### Overview

-WDT image creation uses the WebLogic Image Tool to create a Model in Image `auxiliary image` or Domain on PV `domain creation image` named `wdt-domain-image:WLS-v1` from files that you will stage to `/tmp/sample/wdt-artifacts/wdt-model-files/wdt-domain-image__WLS-v1/`.
-The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Server Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
+WDT image creation step uses the WebLogic Image Tool to create a Model in Image `auxiliary image` or Domain on PV `domain creation image`.
+This image contains:

-The Model in Image `auxiliary image(s)` or Domain on PV `domain creation image(s)` contains:
 - A WebLogic Deploy Tooling installation (expected in an image's `/auxiliary/weblogic-deploy` directory by default).
 - WDT model YAML, property, and archive files (expected in directory `/auxiliary/models` by default).

-If you do not specify a WDT model YAML file in an image, then alternatively, the model YAML file can be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain field.

 {{% notice note %}}
 Perform the steps in [Image creation prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}}) before performing the steps for creating the image.